-As you progress through your studies, you will find it helpful to understand what a computer is, what particular feature makes a computer a truly remarkable device, and how a computer functions from a programmer's point of view.
-You will also find it helpful to know how humans view programs, and how human-readable program instructions are translated into computer-executable form.
+As you progress through your studies, you will find it extremely helpful to understand what makes a computer a computer, what particular feature makes a computer a truly remarkable device, and how one functions from a programmer's point of view.
+You will also find it helpful to know how humans view programs, and how human-readable program instructions are translated into a computer-executable form.